-Google has officially introduced Android Oreo 8.0, the hottest update after Nougat – lighter, smarter, better and powerful than ever.
-With this new update, Google targets security concerns and improving them plus adding various new features in the list.
+Google has officially introduced Android Oreo 8.0, the hottest update after Nougat – lighter, smarter, better, and powerful than ever.
+With this new update, Google targets security concerns and improving them plus adding various new features to the list.
 The update is in the carrier testing phase for Google Pixel and Nexus phones.

 THE TOP FEATURES OF ANDROID OREO 8.0

-- Reorganized Settings: With Android Oreo update, the previously design of the settings menu is changed for optimization and frequent usage.
-Settings are summarized other than the ones Google thinks are frequently used which can be seen in expanded view.
-A Condensed Network & Internet includes Wi-Fi, mobile data settings, network settings, data usage settings and hotspot settings.
+- Reorganized Settings: With Android Oreo update, the previous design of the settings menu is changed for optimization and frequent usage.
+Settings are summarized other than the ones Google thinks are frequently used which can be seen in the expanded view.
+A Condensed Network & Internet includes Wi-Fi, mobile data settings, network settings, data usage settings, and hotspot settings.
 It may frustrate some users at first, but is a very good makeover and it really looks organized.
 Plus it’s easier to use.

 - Google Play Protect: Android Oreo has something new for the unknown resources app installation issues.
-Oreo allows you to whitelist the medium from which apps can be installed like Chrome, Drive and other apps and there will be no need to enable unknown resources.
-Also, Google Play Protect is default in Oreo which timely scans the phone for misbehaving and malware apps.
-It sends alert for such apps periodically to keep the device out of any potential risks and threats.
+Oreo allows you to whitelist the medium from which apps can be installed like Chrome, Drive, and other apps and there will be no need to enable unknown resources.
+Also, Google Play Protect is the default in Oreo which timely scans the phone for misbehaving and malware apps.
+It sends alerts for such apps periodically to keep the device out of any potential risks and threats.

 - Super-Speed Boot: Before updating to Android Oreo, Google Pixel was measured boot time near to 50 seconds from switch off position.
 After the update, the boot time has drastically cut down to just 18 seconds.
 Cutting the boot time by close to 64%, the device came online quicker.